1 Care of the mother

 - Urine is tested for sugar and protein

-- The woman is assessed whether she is still at low risk of problems or whether she needs referral to a higher level of care
+- The woman is assessed whether she is still at low risk of problems or whether she needs referral to a higher level of care at a hospital

 - The woman is given advice and support, information about her pregnancy, what to expect during labour, the importance of breastfeeding and immunisation of her baby